plforacle/heatwave-all/connect-dbs/connect-dbs.md

     ![CONNECT](./images/comute-running.png "comute running")

-## Task 3: Connect to MySQL Database System
+## Task 3: Connect to MySQL Database System and Create and Load airportdb schema

 1. Copy the public IP address of the active Compute Instance to your notepad